One of the things that we must recognize is that our oppressor represents death; our oppressor is deadly.

 Those leaders who seek to tell us that we can only rescue ourselves through accepting the identity of the white man are leaders who will lead us to our peril and our death.
 We must recognize that if we are to live, we have to remove these kinds of leaders.

 THE ASSIMILATIONIST TREADMILL.
-The assimilationist often accepts, consciously or unconsciously, the idea that the white man will continue to rule the world.
-He bases his ideology and political action on the concept that somehow our destiny is not to overthrow the white man; that our destiny is not to remove this pathological person; that our destiny is not to suppress and bring these sick people under control but heal them in some sort of way, to convert them, to even become a part of them.
+The assimilationist often accepts, consciously or unconsciously, the idea that the whites will continue to rule the world.
+He bases his ideology and political action on the concept that somehow our destiny is not to overthrow the whites; that our destiny is not to remove this pathological person; that our destiny is not to suppress and bring these sick people under control but heal them in some sort of way, to convert them, to even become a part of them.
 Our destiny becomes not one that sees the very system and very ideology upon which these oppressors move as one of sickness and insanity and therefore in need of replacement by an Afrikan-centered and healthy ideology that comes out of our own self-knowing.
 This leadership wants us to accept this sickness as normality and to follow these pathological beings into self-destruction.

 And consequently you will see the enemy’s children, the enemy’s personality being held up as normal, as representing the norm.
 Our behavior, to the degree that it differs from that of our enemy, is seen as deviant and thus abnormal.
-To that degree we confuse equality with sameness, where we think that in order to be equal or greater than our enemy we have to be the same as our enemy; to the degree we think differentness automatically represents inferiority and therefore we become alarmed at anything that says we are somehow different from our enemy.
+To that degree we confuse equality with sameness, where we think that in order to be equal or greater than our enemy we have to be the same as our enemy; to the degree we think [our difference] automatically represents inferiority and therefore we become alarmed at anything that says we are somehow different from our enemy.

 We must recognize, ladies and gentlemen, that racism is a sickness, that the exploitation and wholesale rape and pillaging of the earth by the European represents a pathology and a illness.
 Therefore, our destiny is not one of trying to become a member of this gang of thieves, but to end its existence here on earth, to inhibit its rapacious ways and to bring this group of people to heel!